 ACT Aspire results are reported on a new 3-digit score scale.
-We also report an “ACT Readiness Benchmark” for English, reading, writing, math and science at each grade to provide additional perspectives on student readiness.
+We also report an “ACT Readiness Benchmark” for English, reading, math and science at each grade to provide additional perspectives on student readiness.
 Users can use the new ACT Readiness Benchmarks from grades 3–10 to determine if students are on track for readiness at the appropriate grade/subject levels.
 A Composite score is provided for all students who receive scores in English, math, reading, and science beginning at grades 8–10.

 In addition to subject scores, there are reporting categories based on the ACT College Readiness Standards and aligned to the other sets of college and career readiness standards being used by states (of which the Common Core State Standards are one).
 Along with valuable new measures of readiness (STEM scores, text complexity, etc.), there is deep, valuable data that enables educators to better inform instruction and parents to better understand their student’s progress.